 Country Answer Argentina Due to financing restrictions, it would be unlikely that the government would seek to boost new renewable projects.
 Brazil Even before the crisis, governmental incentives to certain renewable energy were being discussed.
 In general, such discussions involved the reduction or elimination of governmental incentives to renewable projects such as distributed generation.
-Please note that Brazil already has a renewable energy matrix and the incentives to solar and wind projects have been successful in increasing the share of solar and wind in the energy matrix.
-At this stage, it is difficult to assess whether and how COVID-19 will impact such discussions.
+Brazil already has a renewable energy matrix and the incentives to solar and wind projects have been successful in increasing the share of solar and wind in the energy matrix.
+In that sense, regulators already indicated they will phase out subsidies, revising and tailoring policies developed for this sector in order to ensure a well-developed renewable sourced energy in the country.
 Chile We think it is still too early to anticipate the severity of the impact that COVID-19 will have on the Chilean economy.
 Notwithstanding the aforementioned, Chile has a long tradition of, and very favorable, popular response to, support for renewable energy, so we expect that the government will continue to support the development of energy and infrastructure projects, especially renewable energy projects, after COVID-19.
 Colombia It sounds unlikely that the government will reduce its support to the country's energetic transformation through renewables.
 Costa Rica We consider that the Costa Rica government will not reduce its support for investment and development of energy infrastructure.
 However, is worth noting that the current ICE's investment pipeline within the National Energy Plan 2020-2025 does not include major investments in energy infrastructure.
-Ecuador Ecuador had been facing a difficult economic situation long before the Covid-19 crisis.
+Ecuador Ecuador had been facing a difficult economic situation long before the COVID-19 crisis.
 However, the government has been keen in taking steps towards economic growth and development of energy and infrastructure projects by partnering with the private sector.
 Surely this measure will continue.
+El Salvador We consider that the Salvadoran Government will not reduce its support for investment and development of energy infrastructure.
+Guatemala We consider that the Guatemala Government will not reduce its support for investment and development of energy infrastructure.
+Honduras We consider that the Honduras Government will reduce its support for investment renewables energy and support gas projects.
 Mexico Despite recent administrative actions by the federal government which have had a negative reception by the energy sector, we expect the government will seek to increase investment and development of energy infrastructure.
 Recently the Mexican government reiterated its intention to issue its long-awaited energy infrastructure plan despite the COVID-19 crisis, and in fact sees the release of the plan at this time as a countercyclical measure to counteract any slowdown in the Mexican economy caused by COVID-19.
 Peru No. The Peruvian government has not publicly addressed this issue yet.
 However, a reduction in support for investment and development of energy infrastructure would not be consistent with the latest policies adopted.
 Spain We expect that the government will continue supporting the renewable energy sector.
+Uruguay We are not aware that these measured have or will be adopted by the government.
 Venezuela The government will probably try to seek to increase or support these investments, but it will probably be unsuccessful unless there is a resolution of the current political stalemate.